A fragment of marble from Mount Pentelicus

-And while we are at it, consider Cleisthenes, the father of Athenian democracy and thus a father to us all, dead and white though he was.
+And while we are at it then, let us consider Cleisthenes, the father of Athenian democracy and thus a father to us all, dead and white though he was.
 His moment was in 507 BC, you understand.
-Just a while back.
+Really, just a while back.
 About two thousand and five hundred years ago.
 A mere 84 generations.
 I emphasize this for those maven who want to think of their world as it is today as the only way it has ever been.

 It was Harmodius and Aristogeiton who made the revolution possible by killing the Peisistratid tyrant Hipparchus, though they were both then put to death for their trouble.
+Whoever they were, whatever sorts of fellows they had been, is lost to us now.
+They are merely names—like any of the many who fell at Bunker Hill.
 But it was Cleisthenes who, recalled from exile and given the tyrant’s power in turn, fulfilled what promise there was in this dictatorship by first establishing a democracy in the Athenian state.
 Not for any ideal, you understand.
 For practical reasons.
 The ancient system they had was failing.
-For inspiration, he could have looked to the everyday practices of the landowning hoplite farmers who organized themselves willingly into a citizens army in time of war.
-But for a time he must have been something of a tyrant himself, for he set about his task by deposing those four clans who had ruled Athens by family partisanship since pre-history and established rule instead through individual citizenship in the 139 ‘demes,’ those geographic areas that were much like counties dividing ancient Attica.
+For inspiration, he could have looked to the everyday practices of the landowning hoplite farmers who organized themselves willingly into a citizens army in time of war—not unlike the farmers of Acton and Sudbury and thirty other towns who gathered at Lexington and Concord.
+But for a time Cleisthenes must have been something of a tyrant himself, for he set about his task by deposing those four clans who had ruled Athens through family partisanship since pre-history and established rule instead by individual citizenship in the 139 ‘demes,’ those geographic areas that were much like counties dividing ancient peninsula of Attica.
 Instead of the age-old patronage, the new government positions under Cleisthenes were filled by a more random ‘sortition.’
 The city council, the Boule, was increased in size, as were the courts of law, known as Dikasteria, and both were first required to have representation from each and every tribe.
-Just a matter of history, you see.
+All of it, just a matter of history now, you see.
 Of no other importance than that it was to change everything that followed, and all the rest of history that we now know.

 None of that matters to most of you, perhaps.
 To some it will be dismissed out of hand because the Greeks also kept slaves in thrall.
 To others it is unimportant because women did not share in this division of power.
 But as a fellow human being, I am much impressed that one individual was capable of such a change of heart.
 If this had not been done, and just then, the great Athenian victory at Marathon and the heroic stand of the Spartans at Thermopylae would not have occurred, or have mattered very little in the scheme of things, for the Persians would have ruled, and our Western culture would have ended there.
-Likely, Socrates would never have been born, much less Plato, or Aristotle.
-More likely than not, women would still be treated here today as they are yet in much of the Middle East, and there would be slavery in America and the West, as there still is in the Muslim world, as well as China and India, much as it was two thousand five hundred and twenty three years ago.
+Right then and there.
+Likely, Socrates would never have been born, much less become a philosopher, nor Plato, or Aristotle.
+More likely than not, women would still be treated here today as they are yet to this day in much of the Middle East, and there would be slavery in America, as there still is in the Muslim world, as well as China and India, very much as it was two thousand five hundred and twenty-three years ago.